JessicaLDaley/OOP-team-portfolio/README.md

    ## Description

-  Keep your employee team info organized with this command line team portfolio generator.
+  Keep your employee team info clean and organized with this easy to use command line portfolio generator.
   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)